rdy/fixture_builder/README.markdown

 Tips
 ====

-* Don't use `seeds.rb`.
+* Don't use `seeds.rb` (just delete it).
 Instead, just use `rake db:fixtures:load` to get fixtures into dev.
-If you want fixture data on a staging/demo environment, either run `db:fixtures:load`, or dump the database and load it there.
+* If you want fixture data on a staging/demo environment, either run `db:fixtures:load` on that environment, or load fixtures into the dev with `rake db:fixtures:load`, dump the dev database, then load it on your environment.
 * Always use fixtures instead of object mothers in tests when possible - this will keep your test suite fast!
   [Even FactoryGirl says to avoid using factories when you can, because creating and persisting data is slow](https://robots.thoughtbot.com/speed-up-tests-by-selectively-avoiding-factory-girl)
 * If you only need to tweak an attribute or two to test an edge case, load the fixture object,